cmharlow/eCommonsMetadata/README.md

 dcterms.valid | Date (often a range) of validity of a resource. |

 ###eperson (DSpace eperson)
+Not sure we use.
+Just has these fields configured:

+- eperson.firstname - Metadata field used for the first name
+- eperson.language - Metadata field used for the language
+- eperson.lastname - Metadata field used for the last name
+- eperson.phone - Metadata field used for the phone number

 ##Metadata Formats as Appear in OAI Feeds:
 ###OAI_DC